Exploration and Incentivizing Participation in Randomized Trials: Heterogeneous agents with estimated type frequencies

 {F_{\mathtt{good}}} {F_{\mathtt{bad}}} {F_{\eps}}

 {\policy^{\mathtt{good}}} {\policy^{\mathtt{bad}}}

-In this section, we analyze benchmark $\bench(\prior,\typeFreq)$ to clarify a key advantage thereof: the ability to limit the influence of agent types that are rare but difficult to incentivize.
-This point is somewhat intricate to formulate, essentially because the type's ``difficulty" is not well-defined in isolation from the other types (in turn, this is because the BIC constraint binds across types).
-Instead, the ``difficulty" is a property of a \emph{distribution} over types.
+Let us analyze benchmark $\bench(\prior,\typeFreq)$ to clarify its key advantage: the ability to limit the influence of ``bad" types (or ``bad" distributions over types).
+This is an intricate point, as discussed early in this section.

-We focus on a relatively simple scenario with two distributions over types, $\goodF$ and $\badF$, and mixtures thereof.
+We focus on a simple scenario with two distributions over types, $\goodF$ and $\badF$.
 We posit that $\bench(\prior,\badF)$ is ``large" and $\bench(\prior,\badF)$ is ``small".
-For example, $\badF$ could be supported on a single ``bad type", or a subset of ``bad types" disjoint from the support of $\goodF$.
-We consider mixtures of $\goodF$ and $\badF$: distributions
+The base case is that $\goodF,\badF$ are each supported on a single type: resp., a ``good type" and a ``bad type".
+More generally, $\goodF$ (resp., $\badF$) can be supported on a subset of ``good types" (resp., ``bad types"); further, we allow their support sets to overlap on some ``medium types".